 A study buddy might even be part of your support system, which is a double advantage.

 Even our failures have something to teach us.
-It’s a difficult concept for lots of people to accept, but there’s a way to celebrate or appreciate failures.
+It is a difficult concept for many to accept, but there is a way to celebrate or appreciate failures.

-There are going to be times when it’s smooth sailing and times when it seems that everything is crashing and burning.
+There will be times when everything is smooth sailing and times when everything seems to be crashing and burning.

-When you remember that any great success story comes with its fair share of failures and challenges, it becomes easier to tackle those obstacles with grace and grit.
+When you remember that any great success story comes with its fair share of failures and challenges, it becomes easier to face those obstacles with grace and determination.